mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 #### s2 abandon coding  thematic analysis - not via coding but developing clustering  via examples and consolidation

-JUSTIFY NOT USING NVIVO - AND DOING AN OBSERVATIONAL STUDY BASED ON THE WIDER REQUIREMENTS OF THE RESEARCH QUESTIONS THAT ARE COVERING NEW GROUND RATHER THAN DRILLING DOWN O EXISTING AREAS OF PRACTICE.
+By abandoning strict coding, I de-prioritised the comparative approach possible by Nvivo queries.

-I deprioritised the comparative approach possible by Nvivo queries.
+This is justified by wanting to cover a greater amount of data, to surface novel themes and describe them in detail using a high granular approach (vignettes)

-Thus categories of new uses of GDP and patterns of agency development in this domain were identified in S2 via 3 planes analysis . and then described via word docs which categorised the uses of GDPs and exposed tensions in designing for learner agency (which I had not fully explored before analysis began)
+Dropping design stages as a schema, for justification and implications see discussion in chapter six.

-While useful, I dropping design stages as a schema, for justification and implications see discussion in chapter six.
+While I did not progress to a systematic coding of video data of  emerging themes.
+The process of clustering themes in preparation was essential to surface the themes which did emerge for closer observations.
+Requiring changes to RQs and ROs

-The wider helping interactions, again while useful had drawbacks.
-Firsly, they were so numerous.
-Secondly, given the existing work of a general scope of digital making by Barron, it was not clear what I would add in terms of contribution to knowledge beyond broadly confirming it in the scope of digital game making.
+Thus categories of new uses of GDP and patterns of agency development in this domain were identified in S2 via 3 planes analysis .

-Instead, an area that was more targetted emerged from these areas.
+and then described via word docs which categorised the uses of GDPs and exposed tensions in designing for learner agency (which I had not fully explored before analysis began)

 #### s2 Continuing a 3 planes approach